 These are listings for "great deals" on typically high-value items on Craigslist, eBay, OfferUp, Amazon, and other places where individuals can post ads.
 They are most likely selling....

-- Airbnb rentals: Scammers either point to legitimate listings on Airbnb, create copycat websites that look like Airbnb, or possibly list their own fake listings on Airbnb just to lure people into a conversation outside of the Airbnb.com website.
+Apartment rentals / down payments: Scammers either point to legitimate listings on Airbnb or other listing sites, create copycat websites that look like these sites, or possibly create their own fake listings just to lure people into a conversation outside of a legitimate rental website.
 Once the victim communicates with them the scammer will give the victim instructions via email or some other channel to pay for their "reservation" or "down payment" with bitcoin.
-We've also seen EasyRoommate.com affected by this.
+We've also seen EasyRoommate and HomeAway affected by this.

-- Used cars / eBay Motors scam: This is one of the most common Bitcoin ATM scams.
-The scammer will post a used car for a very low price on Craigslist, reusing photos and data from some older or legitimate listing elsewhere.
+Used cars / eBay Motors scam: The scammer will post a used car for a very low price on Craigslist, reusing photos and data from some older or legitimate listing elsewhere.
 The scammer will often tell a personal story involving the death of a family member or military deployment forcing them to sell the car.
 They will also promise to ship the car to the buyer, offering no way to meet in person.
-What's worse is that they will go to great lengths make their emails look real (see below), but the car doesn't exist, eBay has no knowledge of it, and the victim will simply lose their money.
+What's worse is that they will go to great lengths make their emails look real, but the car doesn't exist, eBay has no knowledge of it, and the victim will simply lose their money.

 ...and if they did, they would do so only through their own secure websites.